fableh/azubi_train_2018/exercise4/README.md

 In the next step you will be registered at SAP Cloud Platform Mobile Services.

-And can now specify an "Passcode" or skip this.
+Afterward u can set an "Passcode" or skip this.

 Search and subscribe now to your card:

 <img src="./img/SCP_CARD_SUBCR.png" width="30%">

-After pressing the Subscription link you should see a preview of your screen:
+After subscribe to your "SAP Mobile Card" you should see now a preview of your screen:

 <img src="./img/SCP_CARD_SUBCR_LOAD.png" width="30%">

-As result you should now see the "IoT Data" on your mobile device:
+As final result you should now see the "IoT Data" on your mobile device:

 <img src="./img/SCP_CARD_RESULT.PNG" width="30%">

+That´s it!